Menu

 UGA is under the jurisdiction of the State Fire Marshal’s Office of the State of Georgia.
 Fire safety related matters are regulated by State Law Title 25, Title 8 and Subject 120-3-3 – Rules and Regulations for the State Minimum Fire Safety Standards.
 Subject 120-3-3 adopts a variety of codes including the Life Safety Code, The International Fire Code, and the International Building Code among others.

-Office of Fire Safety, Environmental Safety Division:
+The UGA Office of Fire and Life Safety, Environmental Safety Division:

 University Housing Policies: